Health and fitness tips to make the most of your sober month!

 - Pineapple leaves for garnish

 Put the pineapple and half the passion fruit in your cocktail shaker and muddle.
 Add the passion fruit syrup, squeeze in the lime juice.
-Add ice and Coco Vita and shake.
+Add ice and coconut water and shake.
 Pour into a hurricane glass and garnish with two round slices of pineapple, the other half of a passion fruit and pineapple leaves.